hcazzz/hcazzz.github.io/essays/Design_Patterns.md

 In order to talk about design patterns, we first must know their purpose and what they're trying to solve.
 You can think of design patterns like LEGO bricks, they come in many different forms and colors, but you can combine them in different ways to build something inherently complex.
 All while reusing some of the basic building blocks.
 If you have never used LEGOs before, you can think of design patterns like a building blueprint in the real world.

 When utilized correctly, design patterns can take your code base from spaghetti that barely works, to something that is maintainable and easy to scale.
 Code reusability is a big one, would you rather write redundant code that takes hours, or write it once in a way that can be reused with little changes?
 Let's talk about a simple example, say you needed to find the area of a rectangle in your application.
 Each time you needed to find the area of a rectangle you coded in the same calculation.
 For the sake of the example, let's say you coded this calculation a few times, after a certain point you may stop to wonder, is there a better way to do this?
 The answer is yes, you can simply write your calculation logic and wrap it in a function.
 Now, whenever you need to figure out the area of a rectangle, you can just call your function.
 This will lead to much simpler and readable code.

 These are basic design principles that one may use while programming.
 So how do I use them to better my code you may ask, well the answer is it depends.
 One driving factor is the language at use.

 ## Singleton?
 What's That?

 In JavaScript, I find myself mostly using the Singleton design pattern, while at first I didn’t know it, as I learned more about design patterns I realized I am.
 Put it simply, the Singleton pattern is when a class in your program has a single instance but also provides global access to that instance everywhere.
-An example of this can be found in the <a href="https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/app/imports/api/stuff/Stuff.js">Meteor React Template StuffsCollection</a> which is a collection of stuffs.
+An example of this can be found in the <a href="https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/app/imports/api/stuff/Stuff.js">Meteor React Template, StuffsCollection</a> which is a collection of stuffs.

 ```javascript
 import { Mongo } from 'meteor/mongo';